nickmoreton/orbstack-machines/README.md

 poetry run fab build
 ```

+If you provide a .env file with the configuration settings, the stack will be built using the settings in the file.
+See `Build Configuration` below for more information.

 ## Usage

 There are a few fabric commands that can be used to manage the stack.

 ### Build

-Builds the stack using the `ordastack` cli tool.
+Builds the stack using the `ordastack` cli commands.

 ```bash
 poetry run fab build